boostercloud/booster/README.md

 ## Disclaimer

-Booster is a pre-release framework under heavy development, so non-backward-compatible changes might be introduced until we reach v1.0.0.
+Booster is still under heavy development, so non-backward-compatible changes might be introduced until we reach v1.0.0.

 Refer to [Release Notes](https://github.com/boostercloud/booster/releases) for more specific information about changes of each iteration.